 Carnegie Mellon has also established several departments focused on acceptance and inclusion.
 The Center for Diversity and Inclusion offers resources to enhance an inclusive and transformative student experience in dimensions including access, success, campus climate and intergroup dialogue.
 Disability Resources assists students who identify with a disability and require accommodations in the classroom and finding a career upon graduation.
 For international students making the transition to the U.S., the Office of International Education and Global Communications Center can assist with immigration, communication and cultural understanding.

 The Task Force on the CMU Experience has been examining and developing recommendations to enhance our community.
 Since it was founded in 2016, the task force has suggested classroom, dining and study space renovations as well as more lenient add, drop and withdrawal policies to allow students to make better decisions about their work-life balance.
-Last year, the university opened a new athletic facility and began offering all group fitness classes free of charge.
+In recent years, the university has opened another new athletic facility and began offering all group fitness classes free of charge.
 The Office of Residential Education has strengthened the Residential Curriculum with an intiative that provides resident assistants new strategies to engage students in their communities and be more involved as a peer advisors and supporters in living spaces.

 We want our students to succeed in all aspects of their college exprience and have the resources in place for you to do so at Carnegie Mellon.